EulaConstellar/recipe/README.md

                console.log('Fizz');
           }

 Another "else" statement says: "If the number is only evenly divisible by 5 (but not 3), then log 'Buzz' into the console."
-The last else statement says: "if it is evenly divisible by neither 3 nor 5, then simply log the value of "i" into the console.
+The last else statement says: "if it is evenly divisible by neither 3 nor 5, then simply log the value of 'i' into the console".

     } else if (i % 5 === 0) {
         console.log('Buzz');